Winter weather and low temperatures can be a recipe for disaster, including black ice on the roadways.

 While some may think that accidents that occur during inclement weather cannot result in a proper legal claim, this is false.
 The at-fault motorist will be held responsible for an accident even if the weather played a factor.
 The fact is that individuals operating motor vehicles must understand that they should alter the way that they drive according to the conditions of the roadway.
 If they fail to do so, accidents may occur.

-Call our lawyers at 800.637.8170 to review the accident that you were involved in and explain the resulting injuries.
+Call our lawyers at 800.637.8170 to review the black ice car accident that you were involved in and explain the resulting injuries.
 Our lawyers will answer any questions that you have, as well as give a free case evaluation.
 You can also request a copy of The Ohio Accident Book to serve as a guide throughout the legal process.

 Charles E. Boyk Law Offices, LLC